 The elephant in the room

-Although this sounds like a monumental task, I wasn't alone, and although that was a few years ago, most clinicians doing research still rely on pen and paper.
+Although my experience doing research data collection sounds like a monumental task, I wasn't alone, and although that was a few years ago, most clinicians doing research still rely on pen and paper.

-Today, there are many different data collection solutions that I could have used during my clinical studies to eliminate the burden of paper data collection and embrace the benefits of capturing data digitally.
+Electronic Data Capture (EDC) solutions simplify data gathering in clinical research by improving data quality, security and making data collection be as easy as possible.
+In this article I share 5 EDC platforms that I could have used during my clinical studies to eliminate the burden of paper data collection and embrace the benefits of capturing data digitally.

 Electronic Data Capture (EDC) is software for collecting and managing clinical research electronically.